-PC-DVI is a DVI-I input compatible with both DVI-A (analog) and DVI-D (digital) inputs.
+Do not connect a TV video source to the PC-DVI input.
+PC-DVI is a DVI-I input compatible with both DVI-A (analog) and DVI-D (digital) signals.
 Connect your personal computer's HDMI, DVI, or VGA video output to this jack.
 An adapter or converter cable may be required.
 Please see Appendix B for signal compatibility.
 To hear audio from the computer, connect analog audio cables from the computer to the PC-DVI AUDIO jacks.

-The PC-DVI input is not intended for standard video from cable boxes, satellite receivers, or DVD players.
+Note: The PC-DVI input is not intended for standard video from cable boxes, satellite receivers, or DVD players.